-Condoms help prevent the transmission of STD’s by reducing the likelihood of partner exposure through genital contact or fluid secretions.
+Condoms also reduce the transmission of human papilloma virus (HPV).
+Condoms help prevent the transmission of STIs by reducing the likelihood of partner exposure through genital contact or fluid secretions.
 Condoms only reduce the likelihood of exposure, they do not prevent exposure.

 What are the pros & cons for male condoms?

 - It is one of the few forms of birth control that provides any reduction in the transmission of sexually transmitted diseases

 - No side effects unless your are allergic to latex

 - Condoms are small, easy to carry, and disposable